wappointment/wappointment/readme.txt

 * Connect your personal calendar to the booking system and automatically block time where you are busy
 * Set the date and time format

-= Make the Booking Widget Blend =
+= Make the Booking Form Blend =
-* Quickly customize colors and texts for your booking widget
+* Quickly customize colors and texts for your booking form
 * 4-steps booking process, each step is editable

 = Booking an Appointment as a Customer =